 New England Weather

-Just as New England is famous for its four distinct seasons, it is known for quickly changing weather as well.
+Just as New England is famous for its four distinct seasons, it is known for its quickly changing weather, as well.
 The famous author Mark Twain (aka Samuel Clemens) noted: “Yes, one of the brightest gems in the New England weather is the dazzling uncertainty of it.
 There is only one thing certain about it, you are certain there is going to be plenty of weather.”

 Average Monthly Temperatures

 These temperatures reflect averages for Concord, New Hampshire — roughly the center of New England.
 Temperatures can vary widely from the most northern sections of Maine and Vermont to the southern regions (Cape Cod, Rhode Island, and Connecticut), so be sure to see regional weather links below.
 Most months, it is best to dress in layers so you can be prepared for varying temperatures.